‘DWTS’ Star Carrie Ann Inaba Stuns In Plunging Silver Sequin Gown At Age 51

 Carrie Ann Inaba stunned this week on Dancing with the Stars.
 The 51-year-old judge was drop-dead gorgeous in a glamorous gown that showed off her dancer’s figure on the live ABC dancing competition.

-Carrie Ann’s gorgeous getup was hard to see as she sat behind the judges’ desk, but she posted several photos to Instagram to give fans a close-up of her dazzling DWTS look.
+Carrie Ann’s gorgeous getup was hard to see as she sat behind the judges’ table, but she posted several photos to Instagram to give fans a close-up of her dazzling DWTS look.
 The ABC star — who was forced to make one of the most difficult decisions of her career this week when she eliminated a struggling James Van Der Beek in the semifinal round on the celebrity dancing show — took her glam to a new level with a low-cut silver sequin gown by Bariano Australia.

 Carrie Ann accessorized with jewels from Dena Kemp and Cirari, and her hair and makeup team worked their usual magic with a textured blowout and picture-perfect makeup.
-While the former Fly Girl is always jaw-droppingly beautiful, this was one of her most glamorous looks to date on Dancing With the Stars.
+While the former Fly Girl is always jaw-droppingly beautiful, this was one of her most glamorous looks to date on Dancing with the Stars.

-Several past Dancing With the Stars contenders, including Terra Jole and Jana Kramer, former DWTS dancer Edyta Sliwinska, and the show’s longtime co-host Erin Andrews posted comments about Carrie Ann’s on-fire look.
+Several past Dancing with the Stars contenders — including Terra Jole and Jana Kramer, former DWTS dancer Edyta Sliwinska, and the show’s longtime co-host Erin Andrews — posted comments about Carrie Ann’s on-fire look.

-Other fans also weighed in on Carrie Ann’s glam gown as several fans note she could be Jennifer Lopez’ double.
+Other fans also weighed in on Carrie Ann’s glam gown as several note she could be Jennifer Lopez’s double.

 “Wait!
 That’s not JLo?” one fan asked.